adjust/android_sdk/README.md

 });
 ```

 Inside the method `onGoogleAdIdRead` of the `OnDeviceIdsRead` instance, you will have access to Google Advertising ID as
 the variable `googleAdId`.

 ### <a id="push-token"></a>Push token

 To send us the push notification token, add the following call to Adjust once you have obtained your token or when ever
-it's value changed:
+it's value is changed:

 ```java
 Adjust.setPushToken(pushNotificationsToken);